NICTA/serene/README.md

 ## Datasets
 Datasets need to be uploaded to the server.
 Currently only CSVs are supported.
 A description can also be added to the dataset upload.
+In case a dataset does not have headers, special header line needs to be added to the CSV (otherwise such dataset will not be properly read in by serene): the header line should be numbers starting from 0 to the number of columns -1.
 ```
 # Get a list of datasets...
 curl localhost:8080/v1.0/dataset